NamorNiradnug/wf-shell/README.md

+### ⚠️ The master branch is not meant to be merged: it contains my tweaks for my personal usage.

 # wf-shell

 wf-shell is a repository which contains the various components needed to built a fully functional DE based around wayfire.